apache/logging-log4j2/src/site/markdown/manual/cloud.md

 be processed properly then log via TCP to a companion container that acts as a log forwarder or directly to a log aggregator as shown above in [Logging with ELK](#ELK).
 Use the
 Log4j Docker Lookup to add the container information to each log event.
-1. Whenever guaranteed delivery is required use Flume Avro with a batch size of 1 or another Appender such as the Kafka Appender with syncSend set to true that only return control after the downstream agent acknowledges receipt of the event.
+1. Whenever guaranteed delivery is required use Flume Avro with a batch size of 1 or another that only return control after the downstream agent acknowledges receipt of the event.
 Beware that using an Appender that writes each event individually should be kept to a minimum since it is much slower than sending buffered events.
 1. Logging to files within the container is discouraged.
 Doing so requires that a volume be declared in